Keep Track of Past Group Members Here…..:-)

 Katharina “Hurricane” Meyer has joined us for an Internship from the University of Applied Science Bremen, where she is studying for a degree program in biomimetics.
 She used light scattering, rheological and analytical chemistry techniques in studies investigating the use of pectin as a biomaterial.

 Ben studied chemistry and computing at Massey and is then undertook a Masters project, in collaboration with Dr Pat Edwards working on NMR: looking at using fancy rheo-NMR techniques to orientate mysterious macro-molecules.
-When he isn’t thinking about how best to record residual-dipolar-couplings, he is making the BEST looking & tasty muffins!
+When he wasn’t thinking about how best to record residual-dipolar-couplings, he was making the BEST looking & tasty muffins!

 After several years of summer projects and a successful Honours project focussing on the development of a rheo-NMR cell, Chris has accepted a PhD position in IFS – again using NMR, this time taking with the challenge of carrying out measurements under high pressures.
 Chris is a home-grown Massey graduate and worked on this Marsden funded project with Prof Geoff Jameson and Dr Pat Edwards: Optimal chemical and physical conditions for the origin of RNA life forms, which he successfully defended this year (2014).
-He also has a heathly interest in tea-drinking and an (un)healthy interest in poker and card games of the magical kind…
+He then moved to Victoria University of Wellington where he works in Physics Education and Outreach.
+He also has a heathly interest in tea-drinking and an (un)healthy interest in lego, poker and card games of the magical kind…

 Ian is a Massey engineering graduate who undertook a PhD position working with Prof Roger Lentle and Dr Patrick Janssen in IFNHH on a project that threw new light on transport processes occuring in the intenstine.
 Ian measured the viscoelastic properties of the inter-villi spaces of live intestine samples using a specially constructed cell and our microrheology set-up.
 He now has an engineering job in a milk-processing plant, In his spare time Ian still cheers on Utd, and perfects his Wii tennis skills.